timetag/timetag.github.io/docs/actions.rst

     Max Stop Times should be set to 1, and Max Start Times should be set to a very large number when doing correlational measurements, so that you correlate each signal on one channel to every signal on the other channel.

-    The performance will NOT be influence if this value is very large, since only part of the clock will actually read during ``h1.record(c1)``, which is decided by the histogram size at compiling time.
+    The performance will not be influenced significantly if this value is very large, since only part of the recording of the clock, say ``c1``, will actually read during ``h1.record(c1)``, which is decided by the histogram size at compiling time.

     Auto-expanding of this valued **was removed** for performance consideration.
-Because expanding will make the analysis stuck completely everytime it moves old recording to a new continuous memeory, and a linked-list based solution is not suitable here as it breaks the  caching for further analysis.
+Because expanding will make the analysis stuck completely everytime it moves old recording to a new continuous memeory, and a linked-list based solution is not suitable here as it breaks the nice caching for analysis actions that favors continuous memeory, like ``h1.record(c1)``.

 Actions
 ......